The WSU School of Music presents the 2023 Festival of Contemporary Art Music

-The 2015 Festival of Contemporary Art Music is made possible through generous support from the College of Arts and Sciences and the School of Music.
+The 2023 Festival of Contemporary Art Music is made possible through generous support from the College of Arts and Sciences and the School of Music.